The Burst would have greatly benefited from more development time to smooth over the rough edges and rethink some mechanics

 Now, where do I start with The Burst?
 There's a lot to say, and most of it isn't good.
 It would be easier to just bash the game, but I don't really want to do that.
 Long story short, The Burst needed way more time in development.
 If you're wondering whether to buy it today, don't.
 The game simply wasn't ready for the Meta Store—heck, I'll go as far as to say it wasn't even ready for Early Access on App Lab.
 Unfortunately, it's that undercooked, very buggy, with weird design choices and clear omissions that honestly surprised me.
 That said, a year or even six months from now, this could turn into a really cool game if the devs keep releasing patches that improve the game mechanics, AI, performance, and clean up the story.

-Follow me on Meta and get this game with a 15% discount using my The Burst referral code.
+Get this game with a 10% discount using my The Burst affiliate code

 If you visit The Burst's official website and read the synopsis, it sounds really interesting.
 In the far future, Earth has become an interplanetary civilization, colonizing deep-space territories.
 One planet, Damag, where the most dangerous convicts are sent to mine valuable resources to support Earth's expansion, is experiencing turmoil, rebelling against Earth.
 So, to stop the rebellion, Earth sends special operatives in a Helldivers-style drop onto planet Damag.
 See?
 That's such a cool premise, right?
 But when you play the game, you don't really feel any of that.
 Sure, there's some dialogue—with some surprisingly strong voice acting, I have to say—between the character you play as and someone on the other side of the radio spewing random exposition, but that's about it.
 You don't really understand who these people are, what their struggle is, or even what led to their insurgency against Earth.
 Maybe all of that comes later in the game, but I wouldn't know since I stopped playing before reaching the credits.